No tweets for me, Buffett's second-in-command says

-OMAHA, Nebraska (Reuters) - So they are not completely in sync after all.
+OMAHA, Neb., May 3 (Reuters) - So they are not completely in sync after all.

 A day after Berkshire Hathaway Inc Chairman Warren Buffett set up his own account on Twitter, his second-in-command, Charlie Munger, said he has no plans to follow the legendary investor’s lead.